 Direct markeing and newsletters

-Woodside may from time to time send marketing, newsletters or other informative communications to you in accordance with your instructions or as otherwise permitted by law.
+Woodside may from time to time send marketing, newsletters or other informative communications to you in accordance with your instructions, with your consent, or as otherwise permitted by law.
 If you do not wish to continue to receive this information, please contact our Privacy Officer or follow the unsubscribe instructions in the marketing communication.

 Cookies are small text files which are stored in memory or on your hard drive for record keeping purposes and are used to enhance Woodside’s website.